looms-polimi/FdA_Lab/README.md

 # FdA_Lab
-Modelica models and related stuff for the laboratory activity of "Fondamenti di Automatica" (Fundamentals of Automatic Control)
+Modelica models and related stuff for the laboratory activity of "Fondamenti di Automatica" (Fundamentals of Automatic Control) at the Politecnico di Milano.